sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/layout.md

 - Wrapper `.wrapper`.
 A div that wraps the whole site.
 - Main Header `.main-header`.
 Contains the logo and navbar.
-- Main Sidebar `.main-sidebar`.
-Contains the sidebar user panel, search form and menu.
+- Main SIdebar `.main-sIdebar`.
+Contains the sIdebar user panel, search form and menu.
 - Content `.content-wrapper`.
 Contains the page header and content.

 #### Layout Options